Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

 ## Shared resource group deployment

-Shared infrastructure contains the front door and DNS components for the deployment.
+Shared infrastructure contains the Azure Front Door, Azure Container Registry, and DNS components for the deployment.
 To deploy this infrastructure, follow the steps below.

 - Set up a config file (this will have already been done for you - you should only ever change this if you are in the process of moving to another subscription or something).